Umuzi-org/ACN-syllabus/content/topics/file-and-directory-naming/python/_index.md

  > my_file .py
 ```

-If you recognized some good Python files above see below for some file naming tips.
+In case you found the above a bit tricky, see a few more rule abiding file names below.
 ```
  > task_1.py